amiracat/workout-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-The Workout Tracker is an interactive full-stack application that allows you to xxxxxxxxx.
+The Workout Tracker is an interactive application that allows you to create and track daily workouts.

 [add screenshot]